Dog Depression: How to Diagnose and Treat a Sad Dog

 Again, contact your vet if your pup exhibits any of these symptoms.
 A professional can rule whether your pooch’s troubles are physical or mental and recommend treatment.

 The first thing to do if your dog is diagnosed with depression is to figure out the cause.
 While humans might have situational or chemical depression, dogs usually get depressed after a major life change.
 In other words, usually pups have situational depression and their change in mood is a result of something happening in their environment.

 So why is your dog depressed?
 Look to see if they’re going through any kind of big life transition.
 It’s not unusual for pooches to be sad after changing owners or maybe the death of their doggie sibling.
 Some dogs, like a child, might also be jealous of a new baby in the home.

 How to Cure a Sad Dog

 If none of these seem to help with your dog’s depression, speak to your veterinarian.
-They can recommend other treatments, including medication to help alleviate your doggie woes.
+Like we said, it’s possible that your dog is physically sick and is acting down because he or she doesn’t feel well.
+Once the vet eliminates illness as a cause, they can recommend other treatments, including medication to help alleviate your doggie woes.